OrysiaKozak/Online_Shop/README.md

-Project of online shop
+Project of online shop.

-Currently in progress
+Currently in progress.

 Used technologies: Spring MVC, Apache Tiles, MySQL, JPA with Hibernate